dnanexus-archive/Experimental-community-collaborations-/README.md

 ### If you have stumbled upon this repo, please note that the code here is not intended for public consumption, nor warrantied or supported in any way.

-### For such code, please check out github.com/dnanexus/openbio !
+### For code that can be publicly consumed (still not warrantied), please check out github.com/dnanexus/openbio !